webpack/webpack.js.org/src/content/api/compilation-object.md

 Parameters:

-- `inputChunkGroups` - chunk groups which are processed.
+- `inputChunkGroups` - chunk groups that are processed.

 ### removeReasonsOfDependencyBlock

 `function (module, block)`

-Removes relation of the module to dependency block.
+Removes relation of the module to the dependency block.

 Parameters: